 Menorca is a gentle island with soft inclines, and a biosphere of diverse species and cultural heritage, protected by UNESCO in its entirety.
 With both included and optional excursions available, you can explore idyllic towns in detail, find intriguing Bronze Age burial sites and Roman relics, and taste local delicacies from cheese to gin, before reaching the peak of Monte Toro where you can look over Menorca, from coast to coast on a clear day, for a different perspective on the pretty towns and unspoilt landscapes.

 7 nights in hotels (accommodation as specified or similar)

-Make your own way to London Heathrow Airport for a direct, scheduled British Airways flight to Menorca’s Mahón Airport.
+Fly from London Heathrow Airport on a direct, scheduled British Airways flight to Menorca’s Mahón Airport.
 On arrival we transfer to the Hotel Port Ciutadella (4T+).

 We begin our day with a guided tour of Ciutadella de Menorca, the original capital of this, the most easterly Balearic island.
 On a clear day it is possible to see neighbouring Majorca from Ciutadella’s coastline, making it an important position for both defence and trade.
 The Romans developed the village of Jammona, as it was called then, before the Moors and Christians took control.
 Pirates, led by the legendary Barbarossa, destroyed much of the original architecture however the narrow streets that grew from the remains create a wonderful maze to explore, and Roman relics are still found regularly.
 After the tour, taking in highlights such as Minorca's greatest Gothic church, and Placa des Born, where medieval knights once jousted, the day is yours to explore and enjoy.